 Malatyadi Taila – used in treating alopecia, but cannot be consumed orally due to presence of Karaveera – Nerium indicum.

 The game is not this simple.

-Because, there are these pharmaceutical companies, which may be adding preservatives, anti oxidants, perfumes, artificial colors etc to the oil making even the safest oil not safe for oral consumption.
+Because, there are these pharmaceutical companies, which may be adding preservatives, anti oxidants, perfumes, artificial colors etc to the oil making, even the safest oil is not safe for oral consumption.

 So, even if your Ayurvedic doctor has prescribed an Ayurvedic oil for oral consumption, double check.